 - Assign a few enthusiastic readers the job of reading and reviewing a book that’s relevant to any workplace, such as management or teamwork

-- Ask one of the team to curate a monster list of useful online resources for [their job title] over a three-month period and write it up with a line on why each is useful
+- Ask one of the team to curate a monster list of useful online resources for their job role over a three-month period and write it up with a line on why each is useful

 - Review other products and services that would compliment yours and show how they could assist your target audience